PA Technical Standards

 - Perform cardiopulmonary resuscitation (CPR).

-Technical standards for graduate students in the PA program at Kettering College
+Technical standards for graduate students in the MPAS at Kettering College

 The mission of the Kettering College PA program is to provide, in a Christian environment, the academic and clinical experience necessary to develop competent, empathetic professional health care providers who are dedicated to lifelong learning.
 In order to become a competent PA health care provider, the student, in addition to meeting academic and other entry requirements, must be able to demonstrate skills in the areas described below: